Radoje Ljutovac: Downing of the aircraft

 On 30 September 1915, before noon, the alarm was sounded and his regiment went into battle stations, three planes approached Kragujevac and dropped their payload of 45 bombs, 16 of which fell on the Military Technical Institute, 9 on the train station, and the rest throughout the town.
 Serbian soldiers on the ground unsuccessfully tried to down the airplanes with rifle fire and machine gun fire.

 On the orders of his commanding officer, Ljutovac was waiting with his cannon and he saw the three Austro-Hungarian aircraft with his binoculars.
-The cannon was not a dedicated anti-aircraft weapon, but a Polish cannon modified by a piece of Turkish equipment captured in 1912.
+The cannon was not a dedicated anti-aircraft weapon, but a Turkish field cannon captured in 1912 mounted on an anti-aircraft platform.
 He took aim and fired a shell.
 The first plane of the group was hit.
 The aircraft shuddered and started kicking up smoke, and then it crashed to the ground on Prince Peter Street, right next to the house of Obren Janković.